jamesgpearce/confess/README.md

 It will list the fastest and slowest resources, and also the largest and smallest (subject to the availability of the <code>content-length</code> header).
 With the verbose configuration enabled, it will also list out all the resources loaded as part of the page, and display an ASCII-art waterfall chart of their timings.

+## The cssproperties task

+Using the <code>cssproperties</code> task argument will get confess.js to load the page, and then parse the styles in the DOM and CSSOM to identify which CSS properties are being used by the page.

 ## Configuration

 The following is the default <code>config.json</code> file for confess.js, but you can of course alter any of the values in this file, or a new config file of your own.